-Vision & Insight was a research project on comparative religion that was generously sponsored and guided with excellent expertise by the famous Catholic priest Fr.
-Tissa Balasuriya who passed away in January 2013 aged 89 in Colombo, Sri Lanka.
-He was the first and only Sri Lankan priest who was excommunicated by the Catholic Church because of the ‘heretical views’ expressed in his book ‘Mary and Human Liberation’.
+Vision & Insight was a research project on comparative religion that was generously sponsored and guided with excellent expertise by Fr.
+Tissa Balasuriya OMI, a Catholic priest who passed away in January 2013 aged 89 in Colombo, Sri Lanka.
+He was the first and so far only Sri Lankan priest who was excommunicated by the Catholic Church because of the ‘heretical views’ expressed in his book ‘Mary and Human Liberation’.

 Fr.
 Tissa, as his friends and staff members used to call him, had passed his theological and economical studies in Rome, at the Oxford University, and at the Sorbonne before he became the head of Aquinas University College in Colombo.
 After this engagement the highly educated academic became the founder and longstanding head of the Center for Society and Religion in Colombo.
 The famous liberation theologian, author of numerous publications and books, was known well beyond the borders of Sri Lanka as a free thinker with boundless social and political engagement for the poor and disadvantaged.
 All who had the honour to spend some time with him during the last stage of his life were enchanted by the goodness of his heart that illuminated his little kingdom at Deans Road in Colombo 10.

 The project was coordinated by Rev. Nyanaviveka, a Buddhist monk from Germany with the experience of several years of solitary life and secluded meditation practice in the forests of Sri Lanka.
 The widely respected study included the major world religions with their mystical denominations.
 On the website you find a summary with the focus on the mystical traditions.